Gumbo - A WordPress Podcasting Theme

 - Using embedded audio files from external providers (Such as: SoundCloud, MixCloud, Libsyn, YouTube, Vimeo, direct link to an MP3 file etc.) - This option can be easily achieved by adding your embed code into the External Embed Code field on each post.

 1. Set up a post with PowerPress

 If you decide to use PowerPress, you should immedeately notice the additional metabox automatically added to the post pages:

 You should fill in the URL to your MP3 file manually (for example: http://your-site.com/wp-content/uploads/2017/11/audio.mp3) or alternatively connect your Blubrry account in order to choose the files directly within WordPress.

 Note - If you wish to display the player exactly like in the theme demo, please ensure to modify the PowerPress 'Website Settings' and set to hide the audio player by default.
 This way the theme would automatically insert the player in the location showed on the demo.
 If you just want the media player to appear on the content area of each post, simply select that option within PowerPress

 2. Set up a post with Seriously Simple Podcasting

-If you prefer to use Seriously Simple Podcasting, you should first change the default post type.
-SSP intially creates a custom post type named "Podcasts".
-You'll need to change the post type back to the original posts section, so to do that, please navigate to the Seriously Simple Podcasting settings, and select the Post setting:
+If you prefer to use Seriously Simple Podcasting, you should decide which post "Type" you'd like to use.
+SSP intially creates a custom post type named "Podcasts" that is completely separate from the default WordPress "Posts".
+You can either force to change the post type back to the original posts section or to continue use the "Podcast" post type.
+If you want to switch back, please navigate to the Seriously Simple Podcasting settings, and select the Post setting: